 The land of natural beauty is our evergreen Bangladesh.
 There are many places of interest in this country.
 People from all over the world come to see this beauty.
-Even we have made a list of things to do in Dhaka City as well.
-Now, let’s find out about the top 10 places of interest in the country.
+We have even made a list of things to do in Dhaka City as well.
+Now, let’s find out about the country’s top 10 places of interest.

 1. Lalbagh Fort:

-The 17th century Mughal fort which stands by the Buriganga River is one of the oldest architecture of Bangladesh.
+The 17th-century Mughal fort, which stands by the Buriganga River, is one of the oldest architectural structures in Bangladesh.
 It was built by the then Mughal Subahdar Muhammad Azam Shah, son of Emperor Aurangzeb.
 It is believed that the construction of the fort was never completed.

 Interestingly, there are some mysteries around this fort.
 There are tunnels underneath the fort which lead to the other side of the river.
 During the Sepoy Revolution of 1857, many soldiers tried to flee through those tunnels and died.
-Few British soldiers who followed them there, did not return.
-In fact, to investigate the situation, the researchers sent an elephant and a dog to those tunnels who didn’t come back as well.
+Few British soldiers who followed them did not return.
+To investigate the situation, the researchers sent an elephant and a dog to those tunnels, but they didn’t return either.
 Soon after that horrific incident, the path was sealed.

 2. Ahsan Manzil:

 Initially, it was a vacation house for a Zamindar of Jamalpur district, Sheikh Enayet Ullah.
 After his death, his son sold this property to the French traders in 1740.
 They dug a pond in front of the building where fresh water could be fetched.
-After having a great business in the subcontinent for almost a century, they surrendered under the full British power and sold all of their properties.
+After having a great business in the subcontinent for almost a century, they surrendered under the full British power and sold all their properties.
 So, in 1830, Khwaja Alimullah – an established man in Dhaka bought the property.
 He added a mosque in this compound.
-After his death, his son Khwaja Abdul Gani made some progressive look to the property and named it “Ahsan Manzil” after his son Ahsan Ullah.
+After his death, his son Khwaja Abdul Gani took a progressive look at the property and named it “Ahsan Manzil” after his son Ahsan Ullah.

-In 1985, Dhaka National Museum obtained this property and made it a museum after a long restoration process.
+1985, the Dhaka National Museum obtained this property and made it a museum after a long restoration process.

 The Palace is divided into 2 sides.
-‘Rangmahal’ is at the eastern side.
-It was the entertainment spot where foreign and local girls used to dance and sing for the main owner Enayet Ullah.
-The Ballroom was also there at this portion.
-The Western side has living room, dining room, a library, card room and guest rooms.
+‘Rangmahal’ is on the eastern side.
+It was the entertainment spot where foreign and local girls danced and sang for the principal owner, Enayet Ullah.
+The ballroom was also there at this time.
+The Western side has a living room, dining room, library, card room and guest rooms.
 The Building is front-faced by the mighty Buriganga River.

 The architecture and the decoration epitomize the Mughal taste perfectly.